J0ekr/InterviewSpeakerTranscription/README.md

 # InterviewSpeakerTranscription
 Useses Openai [whsiper](https://github.com/openai/whisper) and [pyannot.audio](https://github.com/pyannote/pyannote-audio) to transcribe audio from interviews and focus groups with speaker identification.

+# Setup

+- Create a `dataFolder` and `outFolder` folder in the directory next to the notebooks and put your audio files into the `dataFolder` (current default is m4a but should work with any file format - have to change things in the ffmpeg code line).

+- Run the notebook `00-TranscribeInterviewsSpeakerdetection.ipynb` - pip install missing packages
+- Transcripts are then in a transcriptfolder in the `outFolder`

+# Citations

 Cite pyannot audio if you use it for a paper:

 ```